vdedejski/wp-lab/README.md

-# wp-lab
+# Web programming - laboratory exercises

-Laboratory excercise for web programming.
+The 2020/21 laboratory exercises for the course "Web Programming" @FCSE, Skopje